boolean-uk/csharp-api-cinema-challenge/README.md

 1. Fork this repository
 2. Clone your fork to your machine
-3. Open the project in Visual Studio
-4. Copy the file `example.appsettings.json` and rename it `appsettings.json`.
+3. Before opening the solution: Copy the file `example.appsettings.json` and rename it to `appsettings.json`.
 Open the appsettings.json file and change the fields to match your database credentials
     - Create a new PostgreSQL database for this exercise, a cloud database such as ElephantSQL is fine
     - Replace the `DATABASE_URL`, `PORT`, `DATABASE_USERNAME` and `DATABASE_PASSWORD` sections in the .json file with your real database information.
+4. Open the api-cinema-challenge solution with Visual Studio
 5. Create the ERD to describe the model of your data and the relationships between each entity
+6. It would be a good direction to use different namespaces for consistency.
+Ex.:
+   1. Controllers: api_cinema_challenge.CSharp.Main.Controller
+   2. Models: api_cinema_challenge.CSharp.Main.Model
+   3. Everything else: api_cinema_challenge.CSharp.Main
-6. Your task is to develop the API that [satisfies this API spec](https://boolean-uk.github.io/csharp-api-cinema-challenge/).
-Create your source code in the `api-cinema-challenge.CSharp.Main` project
+7. Finally your task is to develop the API that [satisfies this API spec](https://boolean-uk.github.io/csharp-api-cinema-challenge/)

 Pay close attention to the details of each endpoint.
 How you choose to implement the solution is up to you, there are no wrong answers, but the inputs and outputs must match the provided API documentation exactly.